 - What kinds of equipment and supplies are included?

-- Where can I get equipment and supplies?
+- Where and how can I get equipment and supplies?

 - Where can I get equipment and supplies when I travel?